Enter My Wild Wood

 Finally on my home page, I would like to strongly point out my desire on just how important I feel it is to save our world and its wildlife.
 Not just for our own sake, but for the survival of all life on this lovely planet upon which we live and the longevity of Mother Earth herself.

-Nature is a glorious thing, and we humans are supposedly the most knowledgeable species and superior intellect on planet Earth (though sometimes I find this to be a matter which is rather debatable, owing to our often destructive nature)?
+Nature is a glorious thing, and we humans are supposedly the guardians of the planet with the most knowledge and superior intellect on planet Earth (though sometimes I find this to be a matter which is rather debatable, owing to our often destructive nature)?
 So isn't it up to us all to do whatever we can to save our plant and animal life from extinction; and make our world safer, and to give it, and everything that lives upon it a better future?
 Of course it is!

 If we wish for our species to still be living on this planet for the next million years and beyond, then we all have a duty to stop blowing the hell out of each other.
 Stop polluting poor old Mother Earth and start doing what we can to save all the wildlife that is fast becoming endangered; such as Whales, Tigers, Pandas et cetera; the list goes on and on.
 We must do anything and everything we can, as it is up to us to make the decision now to preserve life as we know it, as tomorrow may be just one day too late.